Do Go On - Do Go On Presents: Arty Facts - Vault

 Well, that's it, yeah.

-And then nearby, just up the road, Federation Square opened in 2002.
+And so it was this big substantial reduction of its area and then nearby, just up the road, Federation Square opened in 2002.

-So now the civic importance of Sydney Square wasn't really,
+So now the civic importance of Sydney Square wasn't really, it was really diminished.

-It was like, well, why, we've got Fed Square.
+It was like, well, why we've got Fed Square?

 Yeah.